GSA/digitalgov.gov/content/events/2022/08/2022-08-11-uswds-monthly-call-august-2022.md

 We've also made a number of good non-breaking changes as well.

-Elements that use **aria-disabled** are now styled as **disabled**. aria-disabled can be a good option anytime you want to have a disabled element, but make it visible to screen readers (and perhaps provide a tooltip explaining why it's disabled…)
+Elements that use **aria-disabled** are now styled as **disabled**. aria-disabled can be a good option anytime you want to have a disabled element, but make it visible to screen readers (and perhaps provide a tooltip explaining why it's disabled).

 We've also fixed mobile menu appearance for layouts using flex or CSS grid.